Sector-Coupling with pypsa#

 Combined Heat-and-Power (CHP)#

 In the following, we are going to add gas-fired combined heat-and-power plants (CHPs).
 Today, these would use fossil gas, but in the example below we assume green methane with relatively high marginal costs.
-Since we have no other net emission technology, we can remove the CO\(_2\) limit.
+Since we have no other net emission technology, we can remove the CO\(_2\) limit from the previous electricity-only model.

 n.remove("GlobalConstraint", "CO2Limit")